Skip to main content

 Policy Configurationโ€‹

-The Policy Configuration page lets users with appropriate user roles to adjust analysis configuration settings used to refine scanning results and suppress global and individual results.
+The Policy Configuration page lets users with appropriate user roles adjust analysis configuration settings used to refine scanning results and suppress both global and individual results.
 These settings can be configured at the organization level or at the group level.

 All policies you can edit are listed in the Organization policy configuration and Group policy configuration tables containing the following fields: